Rod Delmonico: Early life

-Career
+Coaching career

-Delmonico was Assistant Coach at Gloucester County College in 1980, Graduate Assistant Coach at Clemson from 1981 to 1983, and Assistant Coach at Florida State University from 1984 to 1989.
+Delmonico was an assistant coach at Gloucester County College in 1980, graduate assistant coach at Clemson from 1981 to 1983, and assistant coach at Florida State University from 1984 to 1989.

 Delmonico was head coach of the Tennessee Volunteers baseball team from 1990 until 2007, when he was released from his contract.
-He returned to Florida State as a volunteer assistant coach, then joined Florida International University as an assistant coach.
-He was named manager of the Netherlands national baseball team and managed the team in the 2009 World Baseball Classic.
-Was known around NCAAB as one of the most influential hitting gurus of the SEC.
+He returned to Florida State as a volunteer assistant coach, then joined Florida International University as an assistant coach in July 2008.
+He was named manager of the Netherlands national team in late 2008 and managed the team in the 2009 World Baseball Classic.
+He was known as one of the most influential hitting gurus of the SEC.

 Personal life

-Delmonico is divorced from Barbara Vanaman of Williamstown, New Jersey.
-They have three sons: Tony, Joey and Nicky.
-Tony played for his father at Tennessee and played in the Los Angeles Dodgers organization.
-Nicky played in Major League Baseball for the Chicago White Sox.
+Delmonico is divorced.
+They have three sons, who all played competitive baseball.
+Their son Tony played for his father at Tennessee and played in the Los Angeles Dodgers organization and their son Nicky played in Major League Baseball for the Chicago White Sox.